jcchoiling/voting-flask/README.md

 I assume it is a brand new linux instance, e.g. EC2 instance with t2.micro.
 Let's start by updating the environment and prepare the execution platform.
 This demo is written in Python and we will make use of python virtual environment to run it.
 Therefore, we have to get Python installed before moving forward.

 _Below code install the following components:_
-* python3 package manager (pip3) - that is to help install python package with minimal effort at maintaining the package location.
+* Python3 package manager (pip3) - that is to help install python package with minimal effort at maintaining the package location.
-* python virtual environment - that is to separate your project dependencies with other project.
+* Python virtual environment - that is to separate your project dependencies with other project.
+* Python3 - the demo works well with Python 3.5 or above.
+In Ubuntu, it is by default has Python3.5 installed

         sudo apt-get update -y
         sudo apt install python3-pip -y